Strong odd coloring of sparse graphs: Preliminaries

 Throughout this paper, we use $\mathcal{C}$ to denote the set of all $k$ colors, when we consider {a} $k$-coloring of a graph $G$.
 For a (partial) coloring $\vp$ of a graph $G$, let $\vp(X)=\{\vp(v)\mid v\in X\}$ for $X\subset V(G)$.

 In each proof of following lemmas, we will start a proof with defining a nonempty subset $S\subset V(G)$.
-We always let $G'=G-S$, $G''=G^2-S$, and $\vp$ be an SO $(\D(G)+c)$-coloring of $G'$, if it exists.
+We always let $G'=G-S$, $G''=G^2-S$, and $\vp$ be an SO $(\D(G)+c)$-coloring of $G'$, if it exists, for a positive integer $c$.
 We also define We call an element of $A_{\vp}(v)$ an \textit{available color} of $v$ under $\vp$.
 Note that

 When we color the vertices of $S\setminus S^*$ for some $S^*\subset S$, we often use the same symbol $\vp$ to denote the resulting coloring, that is a coloring of $G-S^*$.